Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 This post explains more about MSPI symptoms.

-If you think your baby might have a milk protein intolerance, check out The Beginner’s Guide to Dealing with an MSPI Baby.
+If you think your baby might have a milk protein intolerance, check out my beginner’s guide to the MSPI baby.

-If you have a gassy, unhappy, fussy breastfed baby, I highly recommend Colic Calm.
+If you have a gassy, unhappy, baby, I highly recommend Colic Calm.
 My super gassy babies lived on this stuff, and it works amazingly to break up the gas bubbles.

-Has your baby ever unlatched, causing milk to squirt across the room?
+Has your baby ever unlatched shortly after latching, causing milk to squirt across the room?
 (Sorry, not a pretty picture!).

 Does your baby frequently cough and choke while nursing, specifically during the first letdown at the beginning of a feed?